gnunn-gitops/gitops-operator-install/README.md

 ./setup.sh <cluster-name>
 ```

 Where `cluster-name` is the name of the cluster you want to install.
-This name must match an overlay in the `openshift-gitops/overlays` folder.
+This name must match an overlay in the `openshift-gitops/overlays` folder, you do not specify a name it will use the `default` overlay.

 The reason why we need overlay specific cluster configuration is that I prefer to use an SSO instance to manage the argocd authentication and this requires a cluster specific issuer URL, see the `home` overlay for an example.